featbit/featbit-charts/aks/README.md

 In the `featbit-charts/charts/featbit/examples` directory, locate the AKS example file, `expose-services-via-azurelb.yaml`.
 Replace placeholders ({}) with the appropriate values:

-- `apiExternalUrl`, the URL that UI portal will call to get feature flags
+- `apiExternalUrl`, the URL the UI portal utilizes to retrieve feature flags.
-- `evaluationServerExternalUrl`, the URL that SDK will call to get return variations or rules of feature flags
+- `evaluationServerExternalUrl`, the URL the SDK accesses to obtain variations or rules for feature flags.
-- `staticIP` of `ui.service`, `api.service` and `els.service`, the public IPs you created in previous step
+- `staticIP` of `ui.service`, `api.service` and `els.service`, the public IPs you created in previous step.
-- `service.beta.kubernetes.io/azure-load-balancer-resource-group`, the resource group name where your public IPs located in
+- `service.beta.kubernetes.io/azure-load-balancer-resource-group`, the name of the resource group where your public IPs are situated.

 ```yaml
 apiExternalUrl: "http://{API Service Public IP Address, ex.
 4.194.69.254}"